 Yulita Zavada

 Yulita Zavada (she/her) leads multi-sensory creative direction and production for brands and cultural projects, translating narrative into experiences people remember.
 Her work spans creative direction, experiential production, and spatial design, focused on shaping how stories are felt through lighting, sound, food, space, and movement.
-I loved developing Yulita’s personal brand and digital presence through developing brand design foundations, a website, and a business card design.
+I loved developing Yulita’s personal brand and digital presence through creating a brand design system, a website, and a business card design.
 Yay!

 Client: Yulita Zavada